Jananikrish17/Data-credit-modelling/README.md

 This dataset contains loans data from 2007-2011 and i downloaded from [DataQuest](https://www.dataquest.io/)

 ##### Approach :
 We are looking at the problem from the conservative investor's standpoint.
-More interested in a low False Positive Rate(FPR) than a high True Positive Rate(TPR)
+More interested in a low False Positive Rate(FPR) than a high True Positive Rate(TPR).